 IB Teacher Webinar Series

-This online two-week programme supports IB Biology, ESS and Geography teachers with practical tools for inquiry learning, fieldwork and quantitative skills.
-Book your free place
+Check back soon for our next programme of webinars to support IB Biology, ESS and Geography teachers with practical tools for inquiry learning, fieldwork and quantitative skills.

 In-person training in collaboration with The GA